Promoter - Explained

 There are different types of promoters, the most popular types include the following;

-- Casual Promoters: These are promoters birthed out of support for the brand or business, they patronise.
+- Casual Promoters: These are promoters birthed out of support for the brand or business, they patronize.
 For instance, the customers of a business that has good experience with the company can become casual promoters of the ompna, even without the knowledge of the company.
 They tell friends and family about the company, thereby, increasing the company's sales and revenue.

 - Penny Stock Promoters: These types of promoters are used by companies that trade their stock for less than $5 per share.
 In the penny stock market, penny stock promoters support the cause of the companies and seek to help them increase their revenue.
 Also, penny stock promoters can bring about an increase in the price per share of these companies through the information they give to investors.

-- Government-Based Trade Promoter: These promoters can be government agencies and bodies that help companies with international trade or help them trade in the forign market.
+- Government-Based Trade Promoter: These promoters can be government agencies and bodies that help companies with international trade or help them trade in the foreign market.
 A good example is the International Trade Administration (ITA) in the United States.

 Here are some vital points about a promoter;